waynetee/tp/docs/UserGuide.md

 Adds a property/buyer to PropertyWhiz.

+* Tags are optional.
-* Tags are optional, and must only contain alphanumerical characters, spaces and hyphens (`-`).
+* Tags must start with a letter or number, and only contain alphanumerical characters, spaces and hyphens (`-`).
 * All other fields are compulsory.

 Format: